 Summary

-- US President Donald Trump said that, following the death of Iran’s supreme leader, the United States should play a direct role in the succession question.
+- It reported that US President Donald Trump argued the United States should play a direct role in the issue of Iran’s next leader following the death of the country’s supreme leader.

-- Trump compared Iran’s succession to the case of Venezuela, stressing more active US engagement in shifting Middle East dynamics and highlighting the possibility of military action by Kurdish forces as well as US military operations.
+- It said Trump compared Iran’s succession to the case of Venezuela, and mentioned US involvement in the Middle East, military operations, and the possibility of military action by Western-backed Kurdish forces.

 Forecast Trend Report by Period

-US President Donald Trump argued that, following the death of Iran’s supreme leader, the United States should play a direct role in determining Iran’s next leader.
+US President Donald Trump argued that the United States should play a direct role in the question of Iran’s next leader following the death of the country’s supreme leader.

-According to Walter Bloomberg on the 5th (local time), Trump said in an interview that “the United States should be involved in who Iran’s next leader will be.”
-He added that the emergence of a leader similar to the existing power structure should be viewed with caution.
+According to Walter Bloomberg on the 5th (local time), Trump said in an interview, “The United States should be involved in who Iran’s next leader will be.”
+He added that Washington should guard against the emergence of a leader similar to the existing power elite.

-He voiced a negative view of Mojtaba Khamenei (Mojtaba Khamenei), widely cited as a leading contender to succeed the supreme leader, saying that “Iran needs a leader who will bring harmony and peace, not someone who returns to past policies.”
+He expressed a negative view of Mojtaba Khamenei, who is being cited as a leading successor to the supreme leader, saying, “Iran needs a leader who will bring harmony and peace, not someone who takes the country back to past policies.”

-Trump also compared Iran’s succession situation to the case of Venezuela, underscoring his stance that the United States should actively engage with shifts in the Middle East.
-He went on to claim that US military operations are producing results in the region, and also mentioned the possibility of military action by Western-backed Kurdish forces.
+Trump also compared Iran’s succession situation to the case of Venezuela, underscoring his view that the United States should be actively involved in shifts in the Middle East’s political landscape.
+He went on to claim that US military operations are delivering results in the region, and also mentioned the possibility of military action by Western-backed Kurdish forces.

 JH Kim